Uni-Parser Technical Report: Performance

 We further report results on OmniDocBench-1.5~\cite{ouyang2025omnidocbench}, although this benchmark is not fully aligned with the core strengths of Uni-Parser.
 It mainly targets broad non-academic document domains (e.g., presentations and newspapers) and exhibits noticeable annotation noise.
 Nevertheless, for completeness, we include this evaluation.
 Leveraging the modular design of Uni-Parser, we replace the layout analysis module with PP-DocLayoutV2~\cite{cui2025paddleocrvlboostingmultilingualdocument} to accommodate this general-document OCR setting.
 In Table~\ref{tab:omnidocbench}, this variant is denoted as \textit{Uni-Parser-G}.

-Overall, the results indicate that Uni-Parser achieves a clear performance advantage in parsing scientific documents and patent literature.
-Moreover, owing to its modular architecture, Uni-Parser readily adapts to diverse document types while maintaining competitive accuracy.
-Notably, it operates with first-tier accuracy together with industrial-grade inference speed and stability, highlighting its suitability for large-scale real-world deployment.
+Overall, Uni-Parser demonstrates a clear performance advantage in parsing scientific and patent documents.
+Its modular design enables adaptation to diverse document types while maintaining competitive accuracy, together with industrial-grade inference speed and robustness, making it well suited for large-scale deployment.

+Additional qualitative results are provided in the appendix.
+Appendix~\ref{appendix:ldcase} highlights Uni-Parser-LD’s more fine-grained layout categorization, stronger group and sub-figure localization, and support for molecular structure localization.
+Appendix~\ref{appendix:rocase} demonstrates robust reading-order determination under complex layouts via a rule-based strategy, while Appendix~\ref{appendix:case} presents overall comparisons with other PDF parsing frameworks.